 AFN Women’s Council

-The Women’s Council works with the AFN Secretariats to ensure that the concerns and perspectives of First Nations women inform the work of the AFN.
-Council members hold portfolio responsibilities and carry out work for the AFN, including participation in a wide range of panels, presentations and forums that are relevant to First Nations women.
+The Women’s Council works with the AFN Secretariat to ensure that the concerns and perspectives of First Nations women inform the work of the AFN.
+Council members hold portfolio responsibilities, including participation in a wide range of panels, presentations and forums that are relevant to First Nations women.

 Key Issues and Activities

-The Chairs have been actively engaged in various meetings and activities that address matters of concern to First Nations women and their families.
-The Council Chair and Co-Chair participate on the Executive Committee, and as such, have kept the Council apprised of Executive activities and discussions.
-Also, the Chair has been participating in monthly calls with the Youth and Elders Councils’ Chairs, and the Chief Executive Officer, as a way to establish improved communication between the AFN Secretariat and the Tri-Council.
+The Council has been engaged in various meetings and activities that address matters of concern to First Nations women and their families.
+The Council Chair and co-Chair have actively participated on the Executive Committee and, as such, have kept the Council apprised of Executive activities and discussions.
+Also, the Chair has been participating in monthly calls with the chairs of the Youth and Elders Councils, and the Chief Executive Officer, as a way to establish improved communication between the AFN Secretariat and the Tri-Council.

 Next Steps - Moving Forward

-- The Council is highly committed to supporting the development and implementation of the National Action Plan to End Violence Against Indigenous Women and Girls.
+- The Council is highly committed to support and engage in the implementation of the Action Plan to Ensure Safety and Security for Indigenous Women and Girls.